ItsGreyedOut/Stock-Market-Ticker-Analysis/Readme.txt

 CHALLENGES

 Your solution will also be able to return the stock with the "Greatest % increase", "Greatest % decrease" and "Greatest total volume".
-The solution will look as follows: